mikeroswell/ratioScales/index.md

 <!-- some COMMENTS here to keep track of
 We think we are currently using GitHub Actions to re-render `README.Rmd` every time you push.
 An example workflow can be found here: <https://github.com/r-lib/actions/tree/v1/examples>.

-&#10;When you add a new plot, don't forget to commit and push the resulting figure files, so they display on GitHub and CRAN.
+When you add a new plot, don't forget to commit and push the resulting figure files, so they display on GitHub and CRAN.

-&#10;Add alt-text (and consider adding short captions as well) to all figures -->
+Add alt-text (and consider adding short captions as well) to all figures -->